oracle-livelabs/multicloud/helidon-oci-devops/simulate-patch/simulate-patch.md

 ## Introductions

 This lab will attempt to simulate a patching scenario.
 Take a case where the initial environment uses *Open JDK* for testing and eventually moves to use *Oracle JDK* when it is ready for production.
-The previous build and deployment pipeline already sets *OpenJDK 20* as the Java flavour to use.
+The previous build and deployment pipeline already sets *Open JDK 20* as the Java flavour to use.
 In this lab, it will be replaced with *Oracle JDK 20*.

 Estimated time: 10 minutes